mirukana/mirage/packaging/flatpak/README.md

 ## Building Flatpak

-To build flatpak package, you will need flatpak, flatpak-builder, runtime and SDK (KDE 5.12), and flatpak-builder. flatpak-builder is usually available from the same repository as flatpak.
+To build flatpak package, you will need flatpak, flatpak-builder, and KDE 5.12 runtime with SDK. flatpak-builder is usually available from the same repository as flatpak.
 See https://flatpak.org/setup/ for setting it up.
 To install runtimes (adjust as needed if you prefer system-wide installation):

 ```
 flatpak install --user flathub org.kde.Platform//5.12 org.kde.Sdk//5.12